gitgodgit/code-365/README.md

-Day 3 ffolder not counted as contribution?
+Day 3 folder not counted as contribution?